NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 * Make sure that all matrices are multiplied in the correct order and provided in row-major order **without any jitter**
 * Motion vector scaling factors in `sl::Constants` transform values from `eBufferTypeMvec` to the {-1,1} range
 * Jitter offset should be provided in pixel space
+* If state tracking in `D3D12GraphicsCommandList` causes a problem:
+    * It can be disabled by providing `ePreferenceFlagDisableCLStateTracking` flag in `sl::Preferences`
+    * IMPORTANT: In this scenario CL state must be restored by the host application after each call to `slEvaluateFeature`

 6 SUPPORT
 ------------------------------------------------